Vital Statistics -Location / Description

 Tempe adjoins Phoenix on the west, Scottsdale on the north, Mesa on the east, and Chandler and Guadalupe on the south.
 It is five minutes east of Phoenix Sky Harbor Airport.
-When complete, a state-of-the-art light rail will cross Tempe from border to border making transportation environmentally sound and easier for residents and visitors.
+The cities of Phoenix, Tempe and Mesa are connected by a light rail line that makes it easy to get around.

 Population / Elevation